Egypt to announce result of constitution vote on Tuesday

 Highlighting investor concerns, Standard and Poor's cut Egypt's long-term credit rating and said another cut was possible if political turbulence worsened.

-Responding to what it said were market rumours, the central bank said it was taking steps to safeguard bank deposits.
+Responding to what it said were market rumors, the central bank said it was taking steps to safeguard bank deposits.

 Some Egyptians say they have withdrawn their funds from banks out of concern that they will be frozen by authorities.